 How to Pay Remote Employees

-When you are utilizing an international remote workforce in addition to your domestic one, you will want an efficient payroll setup that’s cost-effective, compliant with applicable domestic and international labor and tax laws, and reduces your admin burden.
+When you are utilizing an international workforce in addition to your domestic one, you will want an efficient payroll setup for your remote team that’s cost-effective, compliant with applicable domestic and international labor and tax laws, and reduces your admin burden.

 Step one of this process is figuring out exactly what’s included in the process for paying remote employees.
 Such as when to pay employees, accounting for taxes, and knowing what contributions to pay.